saihaj/graphql-ts-node-advanced-tutorial/docs/1-anatomy-of-a-graphql-request.md

 ### Add new functionality

-We could customize the algorithm that is used by `graphql-js` in order to add new features or make it more performant.
+We could customize the algorithm that is used by `graphql-js` in order to add new features or make it more performant e.g. by using [graphql-executor](https://www.npmjs.com/package/graphql-executor).